arananegra/react-testing-module/README.md

 ## Warning:

-- There is a warning related to Material UI when rendering the table component
+- There is a warning related to Material UI when rendering the table component but it does not affect the test

 ```sh
  console.error node_modules/react-dom/cjs/react-dom.development.js:545